Business Research Assistant

 For example, the SIC code for the ice cream manufacturing industry is "2024."
 The NAICS code for the same industry is "311520."

 Why do I need to know the SIC and NAICS codes for my industry?

-Many business information sources are arranged by SIC or NAICS codes, so you must know your codes to find the information you need.
+Many business information sources are arranged by SIC or NAICS codes, so it's helpful to know your code(s) to find the information you need.

 How can I find the codes for my industry?

 To find the right codes, check the two books listed below.
 Look in the alphabetical indexes under all the words that could describe the business in which you're interested, or browse the pages within a major industry group.
 You may need more than one code to describe all the aspects of the business.